Research Administration Support Functions

 - Routine Research Administration

-Facilitate proposal production/submission and provide financial management in terms of money, personnel, contractual obligations to funding agencies, etc. This effort is funded by the campus 7.5% research administration funding model.
-While the following services normally fall under the “routine” research administration category, some of the post-award/grants management services may be treated as “non-routine” support depending on the overall administrative complexity of the research project.
+Facilitate proposal production/submission and provide financial management in terms of money, personnel, contractual obligations to funding agencies, etc. While the following services normally fall under the “routine” research administration category, some of the post-award/grants management services may be treated as “non-routine” support depending on the overall administrative complexity of the research project.
 This determination is made by Team Leads based on the nature of the project and agency rules.

 - Pre-award process